Sunnydayz77/NutriMate/README.md

 2. Create a second page where users can input their information into a daily food journal.
 3. Make the health quotes fade in and out without the having to leave the page/refresh the page.

 Technologies used:
+-Html
+-CSS
+-Javascript
+-Nutritionix API
+-flexbox
+-responsive and scalable to mac, tablet, and mobile -event listener for click event as well as enter key event -Unsplash for images

 Approaches taken:

 Relevant instructions for viewers:

 Unsolved problems:

 Link to live site: